Last Updated on January 23, 2022

 eBay Photography Tips – Taking the Picture

 Now that formalities are done, it comes down to taking the pictures.
 A few important pointers that can help in getting perfect professional photos for eBay are:

-- Have a smooth plain coloured background.
-It helps in distinguishing product and making it shine and recognizable.
-Ideally, it is best to have a white background, but you can use different colours depending on the product colours.
-Various coloured backgrounds come with the light tent.
+- Have a smooth, plain colored background.
+It helps in distinguishing products and making them shine and recognizable.
+Ideally, it is best to have a white background, but you can use different colors depending on the product colors.
+Various colored backgrounds come with a light tent.
 You can also use simple chart papers as backdrops or PVC vinyl sheets.

 - Have a 360-degree coverage of the product.
 A product well covered with nothing missing is important.
 For reference, check out other images for the product similar to yours will help. eBay, Amazon, etc. are some of the places where you can take references for angles.

 - Cover 80% of the frame with the product.
 Crop as close as 10% to the edge of the product.
 Make sure you don’t crop out product though since in diagonal placement, plenty of frames will be empty and that is normal.